Helen Gwynne-Vaughan: Other work

 Gwynne-Vaughan was interested in politics.
 While she was at Royal Holloway College she and Louisa Garrett Anderson co-founded the University of London Suffrage Society.
 In 1926 she spoke as part of a National Union of Societies for Equal Citizenship meeting.

 She stood in the 1922 London County Council election as a Municipal Reform Party councillor for Camberwell North; she was not elected.
 She stood as the Unionist parliamentary candidate for Camberwell North in the 1922, 1923, and 1924 General Elections.
 She lost by 254 votes in 1922, by 4686 in 1923, and by 3736 in 1924.

 She was also active in Girl Guides and was honoured with the Silver Fish.
 In 1930, Gwynne-Vaughan chaired the Guides' Sixth World Conference.
 At this conference, the constitution of the World Association of Girl Guides and Girl Scouts was agreed and Olave Baden-Powell was unanimously voted World Chief Guide.

 After her retirement in 1944 she was the full-time honorary secretary of the London branch of the Soldiers', Sailors' and Air Force Association until 1962.

 Personal life

 In 1911, she married David Thomas Gwynne-Vaughan FRSE FLS (1871–1915), whom she had succeeded as head of the botany department at Birkbeck College, London.
 Her husband died from tuberculosis after four years of marriage, and they did not have any children.
+She died at her home in Storrington, Sussex, in 1967, aged 88.